The 2018 NASA Coupled Ocean Surface Variables Workshop was held at the University of Washington Pack Forest Conference Center from 5-8 March, 2018.

 Quantifying and magnitude and spatio-temporal variability of ocean mixing remains a fundamental question in physical oceanography.
 Historically, research on this topic has been based on in situ observations and modeling.
 Discussion of this theme will focus on exploring new techniques to estimate ocean mixing from space.

-White Paper: Coming soon.
+White Paper: link.